AviatrixSystems/Docs/HowTos/cloudwatch.rst

         |image1|

-    **Step 02: Add Trust-Relationships**
+    **Step 02: Add Trust-Relationships for controllers and gateways**

         |image2|

         |image3|

-    **Step 03: Attach AWS IAM policy to the role**
+    **Step 03: Attach AWS IAM policy "CloudWatchAgentServerPolicy" to the role**

         |image4|

 |

-Prerequsite 02: Aivatrix IAM Role "aviatrix-role-ec2"
+Prerequisite 02: Aivatrix IAM Role "aviatrix-role-ec2"
 ---------------------------------------------------------

 ..
-Note:: If your Aviatrix controllers and gateways are IAM role based EC2 instances, then those instances must attach the Aivatrix IAM Role, "aviatrix-role-ec2". `See instructions here if you don't already have the role. <https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#create-aviatrix-role-ec2-role>`__
+Note:: If your Aviatrix controllers and gateways are IAM role based EC2 instances, then those instances must attach the Aivatrix IAM Role, "aviatrix-role-ec2". `See instructions here if you don't have the role. <https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#create-aviatrix-role-ec2-role>`__
 ..